jonnonz1/nz-statute-book/acts/public/1990/national-provident-fund-restructuring-act-1990.md

 **Miscellaneous provisions**

 ### 33 Registers
-(1) No Registrar of Deeds or District Land Registrar or any other person charged with the keeping of any books or registers shall be obliged solely by reason of the foregoing provisions of this Act to change the name of the Board from National Provident Fund Board to the Board of Trustees of the National Provident Fund in those books or registers or in any document.
+(1) No Registrar of Deeds or Registrar-General of Land or any other person charged with the keeping of any books or registers shall be obliged solely by reason of the foregoing provisions of this Act to change the name of the Board from National Provident Fund Board to the Board of Trustees of the National Provident Fund in those books or registers or in any document.
 (2) The presentation to any registrar or other person of any instrument, whether or not comprising an instrument of transfer, executed or purporting to be executed by the Board or a GAT subsidiary and relating to any property held immediately before the transfer day by the Board and—
   (a) in the case of an instrument executed by the Board, containing a recital that the name of the Board has been changed from the National Provident Fund Board to the Board of Trustees of the National Provident Fund by virtue of the provisions of this Act shall, in the absence of evidence to the contrary, be sufficient proof that the property is vested in the Board:
   (b) in the case of an instrument executed by a GAT subsidiary, containing a recital that the property is vested in the GAT subsidiary by virtue of the provisions of this Act shall, in the absence of evidence to the contrary, be sufficient proof that the property is vested in the GAT subsidiary.